Frequently Asked Questions

 - Explore information available in the startup profile--this includes a description of the startup, their pitch video, team members, deal terms, and calendar events.

-- Delve deeper by requesting access to restricted startup content such as the pitch deck, financial and IP related documents, and webcast videos.
+- Delve deeper by requesting access to restricted startup content such as their investor deck, financial and intellectual property related documents, and webcast videos.
 The startup will typically grant you access within 24 hours.

 - Take part in the deal evaluation process via Q&A with external experts, startup management, their customers and scientific advisors, as well as external experts.